JuliaGraphs/Graphs.jl/docs/src/index.md

-# LightGraphs
+# Graphs

-The goal of *LightGraphs.jl* is to offer a performant platform for network and graph analysis in Julia.
-To this end, LightGraphs offers both (a) a set of simple, concrete graph implementations -- `SimpleGraph` (for undirected graphs) and `SimpleDiGraph` (for directed graphs), and (b) an API for the development of more sophisticated graph implementations under the `AbstractGraph` type.
+The goal of *Graphs.jl* is to offer a performant platform for network and graph analysis in Julia.
+To this end, Graphs offers both (a) a set of simple, concrete graph implementations -- `SimpleGraph` (for undirected graphs) and `SimpleDiGraph` (for directed graphs), and (b) an API for the development of more sophisticated graph implementations under the `AbstractGraph` type.

-As such, *LightGraphs.jl* is the central package of the JuliaGraphs ecosystem.
+As such, *Graphs.jl* is the central package of the JuliaGraphs ecosystem.
 Additional functionality like advanced IO and file formats, weighted graphs, property graphs, and optimization related functions can be found in the following packages:
   * [LightGraphsExtras.jl](https://github.com/JuliaGraphs/LightGraphsExtras.jl): extra functions for graph analysis.
   * [MetaGraphs.jl](https://github.com/JuliaGraphs/MetaGraphs.jl): graphs with associated meta-data.
   * [SimpleWeightedGraphs.jl](https://github.com/JuliaGraphs/SimpleWeightedGraphs.jl): weighted graphs.